anagomesdesign/personal-page/README.md

 ### 3. Finishing the assignment

-When you think you've finished the assignment, it's time to publish your work.
+When you finish the assignment, it's time to publish your work.

 - Make sure you've tested your code locally.
 - Commit your latest changes.